US Patent 5,289,438 Method and System for Altering Consciousness

 As mentioned previously, the application of multiple stimuli in accordance with this invention induces brain wave rhythms offering a greater range of altered consciousness than is achievable with prior systems.
 Improved results can be obtained using only two or three stimuli, but more complex states of consciousness can be induced utilizing as many as seven stimuli spread across the entire range of brain wave rhythm types illustrated in FIG. 1.

 The simpler, two and three stimuli, brain wave rhythms of this invention can be employed to improve sleep patterns, increase dream recall activity, reduce stress, and enhance the subject's sense of well-being and contentment.
-The more complex, multi-stimuli rhythms are more effective than the simpler rhythms and are useful in inducing levels of consciousness wherein the ability to work fast and perform complex tasks@is enhanced.
+The more complex, multi-stimuli rhythms are more effective than the simpler rhythms and are useful in inducing levels of consciousness wherein the ability to work fast and perform complex [email protected] enhanced.
 These multi-stimuli rhythms are also useful in the reduction of emotional distress associated with long-forgotten, traumatic events in the subject's life.

 FIGS. 3 and 4 illustrate the simple apparatus required to practice this invention.
 Records of the brain wave stimuli are produced in a recorder 11 to which a plurality of oscillators 12 provide the selected frequencies and wave forms for the individual stimuli.
 The records thus produced can be played by a subject on a record player 13 having a speaker 14.
 The frequencies employed here, namely in the range of about 0.1 Hz. to 200 Hz., can be reproduced by inexpensive record playing equipment.
 No high-fidelity player is required.